jhc13/taggui/README.md

       tag `catastrophe`.
 - `marking`: Images that contain at least one marking with this label.
 It doesn't matter whether it is a _hint_, _include_ or _exclude_ marking.
+  - `marking:cat:>0.789` when the label is followed by a colon with a relational operator and a number then only those markings are matched where the confidence fits to the specified number, in this example case a `cat` marking must have a confidence number higher than 0.789.
 - `name`: Images that contain the filter term in the file name
     - `name:cat` will match images such as `cat-1.jpg` or `large_cat.png`.
 - `path`: Images that contain the filter term in the full file path